 (Click image to enlarge)

-With ESG data, investors can assess the sustainability and ethical standards of a company, and even compare its performance to that of its peers, helping them make more informed investment decisions.
+Investors can use ESG data to assess the sustainability and ethical standards of a company, and even compare that company’s performance to that of its peers, helping them make more informed investment decisions.

-Corporates themselves can also make use of company ESG scores data to influence their own business operations, and studies suggest this can also directly benefit leadership teams, providing direction and ultimately increasing performance and revenue.
+Corporates themselves can also make use of company ESG data scores to influence their own business operations, and studies suggest this can also directly benefit leadership teams, providing direction and ultimately increasing performance and revenue.

 ESG data can be used to evaluate companies’ business practices and influence investment decisions.
 Not all companies will score highly across each data attribute.
 However, access to ESG datasets allows companies to carry out data analysis and provides investors with the power to make decisions about what is important to them, giving them the information they need to help them avoid socially or financially risky investments.
-This can help investors to avoid socially or financially risky investments and can help companies to improve their public image.
+This can help investors avoid socially or financially risky investments and can help companies improve their public image.

-In the case of investors, ESG intelligence can feed algorithms that analyze companies and predict the stock market.
-This can then inform investment decisions.
-ESG data is widely used when investing in public equity assets, however, other asset classes are now also beginning to incorporate it.
+In the case of investors, ESG intelligence can feed algorithms that analyze companies and predict the stock market, which can then inform investment decisions.
+ESG data is widely used when investing in public equity assets, and recently, other assets have also begun to incorporate it.

 With regard to companies, ESG data is important because the right understanding and use of it can make or break a company’s image.
 Recall the case of Facebook mentioned above.
 The company was removed from an S&P index tracking socially responsible companies, which dented its public image, deterred investors and subsequently had a negative impact on its stock prices.

 Understanding a company via ESG